The Technological Disruptions That Will Shape the Future of Insurance

 Blockchain and Chatbots

 Blockchain technology is closely related to AI and Machine learning.
-Insurance distribution channels especially those directly related to micro-insurance products are expected to be modified and in some instances reengineered completely to adapt to the changing and emerging trends in technology.
+Insurance distribution channels especially those directly related to micro-insurance products are expected to be modified and in some instances re-engineered completely to adapt to the changing and emerging trends in technology.
 More and more companies have already adopted the USSD approach which is considered a low-touch approach in terms of consumer connectivity.
 While it has worked very well for most firms, the jury is still out on the viability of this channel as an ideal distribution channel especially in a market where trust in the industry is still an issue to be discussed.
-Other high touch channels such as agents and brokers are considered more viable because they provide a certain level of consumer understanding and trust, even if this may not always be the case.
+Other high-touch channels such as agents and brokers are considered more viable because they provide a certain level of consumer understanding and trust, even if this may not always be the case.
 Chatbots create an important balance between these two channels and seem to bridge the gap between the tech-savvy consumers and the traditional consumers who still believe in a conversational approach to purchase insurance.
 Some industry players such as Spixii are already using chatbots to spice up their customer experience while at the same time offering seamless processes that are almost instantaneous.
-Companies such as Lemonade have already implemented their virtual assistants who are able to settle claims in a matter of seconds, the fastest being 3 seconds.
+Companies such as Lemonade have already implemented their virtual assistants who can settle claims in a matter of seconds, the fastest being 3 seconds.

 P2P insurance is a term used to describe products such as rotating savings and credit associations that normally group people into pools and then offer insurance.
 While this is not necessarily a new concept in the insurance industry, we expect to see companies leveraging on technologies such as social media and taking advantage of smartphone penetration to create new group structures.
-These groups will benefit from more transparent transactions, secure payment gateways and a more personalized connection.
+These groups will benefit from more transparent transactions, secure payment gateways, and a more personalized connection.
 First movers in this space such as Friendsurance and So-Sure are already registering increased customer numbers and saving between 30-80 percent of their administrative finances.

 On-Demand Insurance (ODI)

-According to FinTech Weekly, InsureTech or Insurance Tech are Technologies & platforms that help optimize any of the principles for success or requirements of insurance.
-By extension: any company that provide insurance through the engagement of technology in a user-centric way.
+According to FinTech Weekly, InsureTech or Insurance techs are Technologies & platforms that help optimize any of the principles for success or requirements of insurance.
+By extension: any company that provides insurance through the engagement of technology in a user-centric way.
 Insurtechs are here to stay and it is expected that they will define the insurance industry in a big way in the next decade.
 The developed markets have already recorded an upward of 46 percent increase in the number of InsureTechs entering the market every year.
 While the developing markets are yet to reach this number, the future is dotted with more and more Insurance Technology companies that will disrupt the industry fundamentally.
-This companies will offer better insurance services and processes that will entice customers to shift from the mainstream Insurance providers while at the same time riding on the backs of these insurance firms.
+These companies will offer better insurance services and processes that will entice customers to shift from the mainstream Insurance providers while at the same time riding on the backs of these insurance firms.